Were you Arrested for Boating Under The Influence In Florida?

 With almost 1,200 miles of coastline, hundreds of lakes, and a massive river system, it should be no surprise that boating is a popular pastime in the state of Florida.
 Along with the people who call Florida home year-round, Florida is also a popular tourist destination – particularly in the winter months when northern “snowbirds” flee the cold in search of warm weather, sandy beaches, and water sports.
 Whether you live in Florida or are just visiting, you need to be aware of felony DUI in Florida – particularly the boating under the influence laws.

 Florida is one of many states that have made boating under the influence, or BUI, a criminal offense similar to its dry land counterpart, driving under the influence.
 Section 327.35 of the Florida Statutes governs boating under the influence.
 Remember, all Criminal Charges are serious and you need a skilled Criminal Defense Attorney on your side.
-Call us for a free evaluation at (727) 531-2926 anytime, 24-7!
+Call us for a free private consultation at (727) 531-2926 anytime, 24-7!

 At what breath alcohol level would a boater be considered under the influence in Florida?